mucego/keyhunt-colab/README.md

 #comando usar no google colab

-01- open new notbook usede TPU
+01- open new notbook used TPU

 02- open line cod